canonical/certification-docs/MAAS_Advanced_NUC_Installation_And_Configuration-trusty.rst

 proceed with further MAAS configuration via its web-based user interface.
 To do so, follow these steps:

 #.
-Verify you can access the MAAS web UI:
+Verify you can access the MAAS Dashboard:

    -  Launch a browser and point it to \http://192.168.0.2/MAAS (your internal port).